Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Results

 Both discrete emotion and appraisal analyses demonstrate significant correlations between positive emotions and convincingness, and negative correlations between negative emotions and convincingness.
-These results align with \citet{greschner-klinger-2025-fearful}, but contradict that \fear increases convincingness \citep{dillard2004role}.
+The results with respect to discrete emotions align with \citet{greschner-klinger-2025-fearful} (showing negative correlations between negative emotions and convincingness using 300 German arguments), but contradict that \fear increases convincingness \citep{dillard2004role}.